Tivo hits Comcast with new round of patent lawsuits

-(Reuters) - Tivo Corp (TIVO.O) has again sued cable operator Comcast Corp (CMCSA.O) of using its patented interactive programming technology without authorization, the latest salvo in the companies’ long-running royalty dispute.
+Jan 11 (Reuters) - Tivo Corp has again accused cable operator Comcast Corp of using its patented interactive programming technology without authorization, the latest salvo in the companies’ long-running royalty dispute.

 Tivo filed lawsuits in Boston and Los Angeles on Wednesday, saying Comcast’s X1 video recording system infringed on patents describing functionality like pausing and resuming shows on different devices and restarting live programming in progress.